Shreeja-AirMetro/Github-Notes/Notes/open.md

 - BS and GPS make prediction better in dataset cases
 - ![[Pasted image 20251120145437.png]]
 - scheduler , resource blocks - transmitted and lost - automatic RRQ, FEC - influence the delay
-- **Be careful of data collection camp
+- **Be careful of data collection campaign